kaliyappan-cloud/challenges/README.md

 # Technical Challenge

-This repository provides a AWS CFT YAML for deploying a 3-tier web application to Amazon EC2 instances, Aurora-MySQL cluster and additonally added other to coding challenges solved via python scripting.
+This repository provides a AWS CFT YAML for deploying a 3-tier web application to Amazon EC2 instances, Aurora-MySQL cluster and additonally added other coding challenges solved via python scripting.

 # Challenge 1
 A 3-tier environment is a common setup.
 Use a tool of your choosing/familiarity create these